 The charges you face for an assault or battery can be linked to the failure to keep your cool and overreacting in the situation.
 It only takes a few seconds of bad decision making to ruin your life.
 You, however, can turn things around by hiring an experienced attorney that frequently works in violent crime defense.

-At Hooper Law, our team of legal experts will conduct thorough investigations to come up with a solid defense strategy for fighting every case to get the best result possible.
+Aaron Hooper and his team of criminal defense lawyers will conduct thorough investigations to come up with a solid defense strategy for fighting every case to get the best result possible.
 Whether you are thinking of working out a deal for a lesser sentence or you are okay with the matter having its day in court, you should be ready.
 That means you must be willing to fight for your interests as we commit ourselves to help you fight the charges you face.

-Get The Best Boise Assault And Battery Lawyer At Hooper Law
+Aaron Hooper is the Best Boise Assault And Battery Lawyer

-It would be best if you reach out to a defense attorney that is significantly experienced in assault and battery offenses if you are charged with such a crime.
-At Hooper Law, we have a team of legal experts that will commit enough time and resources to provide a robust defense for your assault or battery case.
+It would be best if you reach out to a defense attorney that is significantly experienced in Assault and Battery offenses if you are charged with such a crime.
+Aaron Hooper will commit the time and resources to provide a robust defense for your Assault or Battery case.

-We are fully aware of how stressful these kinds of charges can be, and we will work aggressively to ensure that we protect your rights and secure your future from being tainted by such accusations.
-We have highly experienced and accomplished Boise criminal defense attorneys that can predict the tactics that the opposing side will use to ensure you are convicted for the alleged crime.
-We know their strategies because we have handled cases from both sides of the courtroom.
+Aaron is fully aware of how stressful these kinds of charges can be, and he will work aggressively to ensure that he protects your rights and secures your future from being tainted by such accusations.
+Aaron is highly experienced and accomplished as a Boise criminal defense attorney and can predict the tactics that the opposing side will use to ensure you are convicted for the alleged crime.
+As a former prosecutor, he knows the strategies because he has handled cases from both sides of the courtroom.

 Why not take advantage of your knowledge as you seek experts that will build a strong defense that will see you get the best outcomes!
-We have helped many clients with their alleged criminal offenses and obtained numerous dismissals.
-We also have helped different clients get lesser convictions.
+Aaron Hooper has helped hundreds of clients with their alleged criminal offenses.
+He often obtains dismissals, significant reductions, aand acquittals after trial.

-Call Hooper Law Offices today at (208) 271-9551 and book a non-obligatory consultation.
+Call Aaron Hooper, Attorney at Law today at (208) 271-9551 and book a non-obligatory consultation.
 You can as well go online and fill a case form or utilize our 24/7 chat service.